Rahmenordnung/toy_storie_shop/README.md

 #### <a name="Name"></a>Name :

-The name of the project is a generic one, __Toy story shop__.
-As there is not present in the database.
-I tried to find the easiest to remember, without to much complication.
+The name of the project it may sound as a generic one, __Toy story shop__.
+But as there is not present in the database.
+I found a very simple one that shows the domain that we are talking, toys, and that we are talking about toys with a story behind, such as old toys.

 A link of the working project can be found [here](https://github.com/Rahmenordnung/toy_storie_shop/tree/master/assets/images/mockups)

 ---
 ## <a name="UX"></a>UX :